This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the article are listed at the bottom.

 Diagnosis and Treatment

 Parents and other caregivers who believe a child with cerebral palsy struggles with problem behaviors should consult with professionals.
 They can evaluate the child, make a diagnosis, and help develop a treatment plan.
-As a parent, you may want to start with your child’s school.
+You may want to start with your child’s school.

 A school psychologist or social worker may be able to do an evaluation or direct you to an appropriate professional.
-For children of any age, through teens, a pediatrician is a good place to start.
+A pediatrician is also a good place to start for children of any age.

-A behavioral health expert can evaluate your child through a series of observations and tests.
-Even if your child doesn’t meet the criteria for a diagnosis, an expert can still guide you to the appropriate resources or professionals that can help.
+A behavioral health expert can evaluate your child through observations and tests.
+Even if your child doesn’t meet the criteria for a diagnosis, an expert can still guide you to the appropriate resources or professionals who can help.

 Any challenging behaviors, even those not labeled as a disorder, are disruptive and should be evaluated and addressed, both for the child and the child’s family.

-Cognitive-behavioral therapy is a typical type of treatment or intervention for behavioral disorders.[3]
-It is a type of therapy that teaches skills for identifying negative thoughts and feelings and learning to reframe or correct those negative thoughts and feelings before they become problem behaviors.
+This type of therapy teaches skills for identifying negative thoughts and feelings and learning to reframe or correct them before they become problem behaviors.

-It is an effective type of treatment that helps many people, adults and children alike, learn to change negative responses and replace them with positive and productive ones.
+It is an effective treatment that helps many adults and children learn to change negative responses and replace them with positive and productive ones.

 Recognizing and getting treatment for a child struggling with cerebral palsy-associated behavioral disorders is crucial.